José Carlos (footballer, born 1987): Rayo Vallecano

 In July 2012, José Carlos returned to Spain and joined Rayo Vallecano of the top division.
 After being regularly used in his first season, he suffered a serious knee injury which took him out of the majority of the following.

 Córdoba

 On 12 July 2014, José Carlos signed a one-year deal with Córdoba CF who had just promoted to the top flight.
-His first and only appearance for the side occurred on 25 October 2014, and it consisted of 18 minutes in a 1–1 home draw against Real Sociedad; a day later, he again suffered an injury.
+His only appearance for the side occurred on 25 October 2014, and it consisted of 18 minutes in a 1–1 home draw against Real Sociedad; a day later, he again suffered an injury.

 José Carlos terminated his contract on 13 November 2014.

 Later career

 On 9 December 2015, after trials at Recreativo de Huelva and UE Llagostera, José Carlos signed a short-term deal with the latter club.
-He contributed 557 minutes during the campaign, and his team suffered relegation from second tier.
+He contributed 557 minutes during the campaign, and his team suffered relegation from the second tier.

 José Carlos moved to Gimnàstic de Tarragona on 5 July 2016, on a one-year contract.
+He then represented CD Castellón and Recreativo (both in the Segunda División B) as well as his local club Ríotinto Balompié (Andalusia regional leagues).